-With tools like Google Analytics, you can get an extensive look on the performance of all your ads.
+With tools like Google Analytics, you can get an extensive look at the performance of all your ads.
 You can even see how much time people spend on your videos before closing it.

 The best part is you can manually target a specific group with a specific ad before publishing them.
 You can customise the groups based on age, gender, area proximity, even by industry.

 Implementing a strong foundation for your brand’s SEO should be any company’s first priority.
-It is vital to any brand’s success of establishing a digital presence especially if you want to stay ahead of your competition.
+It is vital to any brand’s success in establishing a digital presence especially if you want to stay ahead of your competition.

 Get that competitive edge, talk to us about optimising your business online now!